DaveCaulfield/hangman/README.md

   ![invalid input](docs/readme-images/invalid-input.png)

-  - Example if a user enters non-alpha characters as input then a mesage is returned clearly explainingg what the issue is.
+  - Example if a user enters n  on-alpha characters as input then a mesage is returned clearly explaining what the issue is.

   ![invalid input](docs/readme-images/invalid-input-no.png)